vivekpandey1222/Documentation/nagios.md

 **Feature**:
 * Oldest and latest
-* Good log and autometic send alert if condition change like- to change condition from normal to critical, warning,pending.
+* Nagios autometic send alert if condition change like- to change condition from normal to critical, warning,pending.
 * You can moniter entire the aplication process with a single features.
-* Moniter network service like- Http,ssh,smtp.
 * It use by default port 5666,5667,5668 to moniter its client.